swiftlang/swift-syntax/README.md

 )
 ```

-You can also pull source archive with `WORKSPACE` prior to `509.0.0` but note that it is preferred to use `MODULE.bazel` with latest version and also `WORKSPACE` is being deprecated as of Bazel 8 and unsupported on Bazel 9.
+You can also pull source archive with `WORKSPACE` but note that it is preferred to use `MODULE.bazel` with latest version and also `WORKSPACE` is being deprecated as of Bazel 8 and unsupported on Bazel 9.
 To use `WORKSPACE` and swift-syntax, you can use `http_archive` as such

 ```python3
 http_archive(